The Cotton On Group is committed to the journey towards paying a living wage.

 The concept of a Living Wage is a complex one and we recognise that individually our impact may be limited; that without buy-in from major players globally the realisation of living wages for all will not be timely or sustainable.

 Since 2016, the Group has conducted researched to understand the take home pay of workers in our supply chain for each region from where we source.

 In light of this research, the Group reviewed and strengthened our Ethical Sourcing Audit Program to place focus on wage related findings in conjunction with our supply chain partners.
 We continue to remain close to workers regarding wages and working conditions through management of a confidential hot line and independent worker interviews.

 Since 2016, we have been actively working to identify improvements in responsible purchasing and sourcing practices to facilitate improved conditions and wages.

 Our suppliers, some of which have been working with the business for over 20 years, are a part of our global family and integral to our business and as such are aligned to our values and purpose to make a positive difference in people’s lives.
 With this in mind, we partner with NGOs to communicate to suppliers that living wages are part of our commitment to improve working conditions in the supply chain.

 Although there is currently no global solution to the challenge of realising living wages for all, we are working to develop the tools and support necessary for the successful transition from minimum wages to living wages.

 In May 2018 we became a proud member of Action Collaboration Transformation (ACT).
 The Group is committed to working with fellow signatories towards the establishment of industry wide collective bargaining to create positive change to the way wages and working conditions are set.

-ACT is a ground-breaking initiative, bringing together global NGOs, retailers, trade unions, regulators and governing bodies to develop innovative strategies needed to bring about the successful transition from minimum wages to living wages.
+ACT is a ground-breaking initiative, bringing together Global Brands and IndustriALL Global Union to develop innovative strategies needed to bring about the successful transition from minimum wages to living wages.